Teaching resources and materials for all my books can be found in the ‘Resources’ section of this website.

 Author Visits and Events

-- puppetry workshops including shadow puppetry
+- Puppetry/storytelling workshops including shadow puppetry

 The Society of Authors recommends that members charge £175 per session (1-2 hours).
 I know that this can be out of reach for many schools, so I am happy to do a longer visit for that amount or negotiate a price you can afford.
-One of the best ways to fund author visits is by applying to the Scottish Book Trust for Live Literature funding.
-A lot of my work is now funded in this way, and they pay expenses too!
+Just get in touch (details in the contact section).

 And for teachers who may be looking for book-themed activities, here’s a wee example: A Book Blind Date